jschuster/iterm2setup/README.md

 So here are 3 Fonts you might consider (one is enough to install).

-The prefered way to install these fonts is using brew
+The preferred way to install these fonts is using brew
 ```
 brew install font-meslo-for-powerline
 ```